 Don’t use E-A-T guidelines to strictly evaluate prospective sites in every niche.

-When to Use E-A-T Standards for Link Prospects?
+When Should You Apply E-A-T Standards for Link Prospects?

 There are three major considerations before even bothering to review a site against your guidelines, under a fair interpretation of Google’s search quality raters guidelines.

-- If the sites are completely useless, then no need to do an in-depth analysis.
+- If the sites are entirely useless, then no need to do an in-depth analysis.

 - Not every niche or scenario requires a strict analysis of a site to build a link.